A State-Space Perspective on Modelling and Inference for Online Skill Rating: Methods

 with prior $m_0^{i}$.
 In practice, it is relatively common to neglect the prior and estimate the players' skills through pure maximum likelihood, see e.g. \cite{kiraly2017modelling}.

 In contrast to the other models considered in this work, this Bradley-Terry model treats player skills as static in time.
-As such, as the `career' of each player progresses, our uncertainty over their skill level generally collapses to a point mass.
+Therefore, as the `career' of each player progresses, our uncertainty over their skill level generally collapse to a point mass.
 We take the viewpoint that in many practical scenarios, this phenomenon is unrealistic, and so we advocate for models which explicitly model skills as varying dynamically in time.
 This leads naturally to the state-space model framework.